 These grants are awarded only to SHRABs in each state, or to the state agency responsible for the SHRAB, ordinarily the state archives.
 Another state agency, or a non-profit organization, such as a foundation or university, acting on behalf of the designated state agency may apply.
 States also include the District of Columbia, the Commonwealth of Puerto Rico, and United States territories.

 Cost sharing is required.
-It is the financial contribution the applicant pledges to the cost of a project.
-Cost sharing can include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
-The NHPRC will provide up to 75 percent of the total project costs.
+The applicant’s financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
+Indirect costs must be listed under the applicant’s cost sharing contribution.

 Applicant organizations must be registered in System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
 Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at https://sam.gov.
 Please refer to the User Guides section and the Grants Registrations PDF.